vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/google-pay-processing-information-for-payment-providers-and-anti-fraud.md

 ## 3. Is the card CVV sent in Google Pay transactions?

 No. The card CVV is sent in certain FPAN-type transactions.
-DPAN payment transactions don't require the card CVV number.
+DPAN payment transactions do not require the card CVV number.

 > ℹ️ Transactions processed in subscription or recurring operations do not use the card CVV as well.